Microlensing of gravitational waves by dark matter structures: Lensing by dark matter structures

 We calculate the amplification function for the NFW lens using the numerical strategy described in~\cite{Takahashi:2004phd}.
 The modulus and the argument of the amplification function are shown for different halo viral masses in Fig.~\ref{fig:amp_nfw}.
 For $M_{\rm v} < 10^{10} M_\odot$ we find that $\kappa \lsim 0.3$ and $b > 2$.
 For these values of $\kappa$ and $b$ there is only one path that extremizes the time delay $T$.
 This path crosses the lens plane at $\vect{x} \approx \vect{y}$.
 As shown in Fig.~\ref{fig:amp_nfw}, the amplification function is similar to the Type III case for a uniform-density sphere lens, showing no clear interference pattern at the detector.

 In the geometric optics limit, the effect of the halo is a constant magnification of the signal that biases the apparent distance of the source.
-The magnification of the signal can be approximated by finding numerically the path that minimizes the time delay function using Eq.~\eqref{eq:amplification}, and the frequency above which the wave optics effects are no longer important is $w_{\rm geo} \approx 2/y^2$ which implies \be f_{\rm geo} \approx \frac{1}{4\pi y^2 (1+z_{\rm l}) M_{\rm v}} \,. \ee This frequency gives approximately the position of the maximum in $|F|$, as indicated by the vertical lines in Fig.~\ref{fig:amp_nfw}.
+The magnification of the signal can be approximated by finding numerically the path that minimizes the time delay function using Eq.~\eqref{eq:amplification}, and the frequency above which the wave optics effects are no longer important is $w_{\rm geo} \approx 2/y^2$ which implies $f_{\rm geo} \approx 1/(4\pi y^2 (1+z_{\rm l}) M_{\rm v})$.
+This frequency gives approximately the position of the maximum in $|F|$, as indicated by the vertical lines in Fig.~\ref{fig:amp_nfw}.

 For $M_{\rm v}>10^4 M_{\odot}$ the wave optics regime is at $f\lsim 1.6\,{\rm Hz}/(y^2(1+z_l))$.
 Therefore, LIGO and ET, which are sensitive at $f>1$\,Hz, can not distinguish the lensed signal from the unlensed one if the virial mass of the lens halo is $M_{\rm v} < 10^4 M_{\odot}$, unless $y\ll 1$ which makes the probability of such events very low.
 Instead, for $M_{\rm v} < 10^4 M_{\odot}$ the magnification that the NFW halos can generate is for realistic distances and impact parameters, at most $\mathcal{O}(10^{-3})$.
 This effect is so small that neither LIGO nor ET can distinguish the lensed signal from an unlensed one.
 Therefore, in the case of NFW halos, we will focus on LISA, AEDGE and BBO, which are sensitive at frequencies $f<1$\,Hz, and can probe the wave optics effects caused by halos with $M_{\rm v} > 10^4 M_\odot$.